Professor David Gilvear

 River rehabilitation - conceptual frameworks and post project monitoring.

-Maarten Wynants - Soil erosion, sediment dyanmics and ecosystem services in the Lake Manyara catchment, Tanzania (Will Blake Lead supervisor)
+Maarten Wynants - Soil erosion, sediment dynamics and ecosystem services in the Lake Manyara catchment, Tanzania (Will Blake Lead supervisor) (Expected thesis completion 2019)

-Clare Bithell - Riverine Ecosystems service mapping and assessment;
+Clare Bithell - Riverine Ecosystems service mapping and assessment (Expected thesis completion 2019);

-Fiona Thompson - Channel adjustment and fluvial hazards in Scotland.in response to climatically induced increases on flood magnitude and frequency (SNH/SEPA funded)
+Fiona Thompson - Channel adjustment and fluvial hazards in Scotland.in response to climatically induced increases on flood magnitude and frequency (SNH/SEPA funded - PHD awarded 2017)

 At Stirling in 2005 I set up and was the Director of the Centre for River Ecosystem Science (CRESS).
 This was submitted by Stirling University as an impact study for REF2014.